taxonomy.php

 Each governing feature of complexity can be explored separately, but ultimately all need to work together in order to create a complex adaptive system.
 Before considering each aspect on its own, we can look at the overall system dynamics at play in any complex system.

 When looking at any complex system, it is important to identify the kinds of agents that constitute the system.
-Is it made of humans - actors that are reflective; of ants, that are alive and have some form of volition; or of sand or water molecules that can respond to forces but that have no independent volition?
+Is it made of humans - actors that are reflective?
+Of ants, that are alive and have some form of volition?
+Or is it composed of sand or water molecules that can respond to forces but that have no independent volition?
 Or are the agents artificial: constructed on computer screens and subject only to the laws coded into their behaviors?
 Every complex system has agents, and many systems that we don't generally think of as complex might be reframed so as to be comprised of agents.
 The form these agents take might vary wildly, but it is through the interaction of each system's independent agents that complexity arises: not because the agents are controlled from above, but because their independent actions are able to coalesce into coordinated outcomes.

 What do we mean when we say that the actions coalesce?
 Agents need to have an ability to change behaviors.
 This change might involve many things: a change of position in space; a change in shape; or a change in behavior.
 Changes might start of at random but - and this is the important part - the overall direction of change for the global population of agents is one that generates some form of efficiency.
 Because of this, we can think of this change being adaptive: agents adapt to their context in ways that improves overall system functionality.
 We might think of this adaptation as corresponding to 'fitness' (which we are familiar from General Darwinism), but another way of considering this is with regards to achieving minimum energy expenditures.
 In this way, a soap bubble is the most 'fit' shape for a collection of soap molecules that are subject to expansive pressure: it is the shape that maximizes volume and minimizes surface tension.
 Accordingly, soap molecules don't form emergent 'soap cubes'.